SK-Electronics-Consulting/flux-neutral-coil-generator/README.md

 This tool will have several limitations in it's current state.

 1. It will not check for manufacturability of the coil.
 However, you can do this in PCBNew.
 1. It will not check all conditions of if it will make a shape that's not plausible.
+Specifically, using a min-radius of 0 will cause issues with the vias.
 1. At it's current setup, it will only generate a 2 layer configuration.
+1. The footprint needs to have a Net Tie added after it's exported out of the Wizard.
+This will prevent the DRC errors.

 ## To dos!

 1. TODO: Account for trace thickness in gap creation.
 1. TODO: Fix the sign of the various variables.
 It feels like often the +/- is counter intuitive within the calculations.
 1. TODO: Add some niceties in documentation within the Wizard
+1. TODO: Figure out how to programmatically add a Net Tie